jakubriegel/PUTflap/readme.md

 # PUTflap
 PUTflap is an extension of JFLAP, which makes JFLAP features available from the command line.
 It can report results as JSON and is capable of performing operations on many arguments at once.
-PUTflap will help students and researchers with their work and also it is a foundation for developing JavaScript application, which will visualize JFLAP operations in web browser.
+PUTflap will help students and researchers with their work and also it is a foundation for developing web application, which will visualize JFLAP operations in web browser and provide REST API.

+Task can be done with _[CLI](#cli)_ or automated with _[smart](#smart)_.

 ## features
 The aim of this project is to support full JFLAP functionality from command line.
-Currently only some part of it is available.

 Every operation provides its results as a JSON file.
 Optionally if the result can be written as JFLAP file, it can output such file.